 White — keep it simple

 White represents purity, simplicity, and innocence.
-This color also associates with freedom and spaciousness; that’s why companies commonly use it to get a modern and minimalistic design.
-However, white is hardly a dominant color to highlight the call to action or a special offer, so it’s better to combine it with other colors to light up the email.
+This color is associated with freedom and spaciousness; that’s why companies commonly use it to get a modern and minimalistic design.
+However, white is hardly a dominant color to highlight the call to action or a special offer, so it’s better to combine it with other colors to brighten up the email.

-Anyway, it’s one thing to be aware of psychological effects of different colors, it’s another thing to apply this knowledge wisely as there may be some pitfalls on the way to implementing colors to emails.
+Anyway, it’s one thing to be aware of the psychological effects of different colors, it’s another thing to apply this knowledge wisely as there may be some pitfalls on the way to implement colors to emails.

 Five tips on how to apply colors in emails